McClellan-Palomar Airport FAQs

 Yes, that is why the County has a methane extraction system that operates 24 hours a day.

 - What happens when I submit a noise complaint?

 The noise officer will investigate noise complaints and initiate the appropriate action.
 Depending on the findings, the noise officer will follow up with aircraft operators and/or the FAA to investigate what actions can be taken to minimize noise impacts in the future.

-If the complaint is regarding safety or a low flying aircraft, the reporting party will provided with the contact information for the FAA’s Flight Standards District Office.
+If the complaint is regarding safety or a low flying aircraft, the reporting party will be provided with the contact information for the FAA’s Flight Standards District Office.
 Reports regarding safety need to be filed by the individual who observed the flight.

 On a monthly basis, the complaint data is compiled and presented to the Palomar Airport Advisory Committee (PAAC).
 Staff and committee members study the data to identify patterns and trends allowing the noise officer to best address community concerns.